taivu1998/ResNet-Regularization-Pruning/README.md

 There are several optional command line arguments:

-- --arch: ResNet architecture, such as 'resnet20' or 'resnet18'
+- --arch: ResNet architecture, such as 'resnet20' or 'resnet18'.
-- --dataset: Dataset, such as 'cifar10' or 'cifar100'
+- --dataset: Dataset, such as 'cifar10' or 'cifar100'.
-- --regularize: Regularization techniques, such as 'mixup' or 'cutout'
+- --regularize: Regularization techniques, such as 'mixup' or 'cutout'.
-- --prune: Pruning techniques, such as 'soft_filter'
+- --prune: Pruning techniques, such as 'soft_filter'.
+- --batch-size: Size of a training batch.
+- --lr: Learning rate.
+- --epochs: Number of training epochs.
+- --alpha-mixup: Mixup interpolation coefficient.
+- --n-holes-cutout: Number of holes to cut out from image.
+- --length-cutout: Length of the holes in cutout.
+- --pruning-rate: Compress rate of a model.

 To calculate the number of FLOPs, use the following command: